jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Well, there was Mystery,’ the Mock Turtle replied, counting off the subjects on his flappers, ‘ – Mystery, ancient and modern, with Seaography; then Drawl- ing – the Drawling-master was an old conger-eel, that used to come once a week;
-hetaught us Drawling, Stretching, and Fainting in Coils.’
+he taught us Drawling, Stretching, and Fainting in Coils.’
-‘What wasthatlike?’ said Alice.
+‘What was that like?’ said Alice.
 ‘Well, I can’t show it you myself,’ the Mock Turtle said, ‘I’m too stiff.
 And the Gryphon never learnt it.’
 ‘Hadn’t time,’ said the Gryphon, ‘I went to the Classics master, though.
-He was an old crab,hewas.’
+He was an old crab, he was.’
 ‘I never went to him,’ the Mock Turtle said with a sigh, ‘he taught Laughing and Grief, they used to say.’
 ‘So he did, so he did,’ said the Gryphon, sighing in his turn; and both creatures